Omegapoint/docker-security/README.md

 ### Secure Computing Mode

 Secure Computing, seccomp, is similar to capabilities but provides an even more granular way to control and limit what a processes can do.
 With the help of seccomp you can restrict the system calls from the container.
-Docker provides a default whitelist where they disabled 44 out of more than 300 system calls, some of which are obsolete or do not support namespaces.
+Docker provides a default whitelist where 44 out of more than 300 system calls are disabled, some of which are obsolete or do not support namespaces.

 ## Docker Swarm
 Containers being so light and portable are perfect for orchestration.
 Despite different orchestration tools on the market Docker has its own tool called Docker Swarm.
 A swarm consists of one or several nodes of which at least one is a manager, where services and stacks are defined.
 A worker then runs one or more tasks of a service.

+### Raft
 In order to manage the global cluster state manager nodes implement the Raft Consensus Algorithm.
 Each change within the cluster creates a new log entry making the Raft log a likely target for information gathering.
 Raft logs not only contain the state of the cluster but also secrets.
-Therefore Raft log is encrypted by default and keys are rotated every 90 days.
-Also, all the traffic for managing the cluster is encrypted with TLS.
+Therefore the Raft log is encrypted by default and keys are rotated every 90 days.
+Also, all the traffic for managing the cluster is encrypted with TLS that protects secrets in transit.
 Mutual TLS adds client authentication to the communication, making sure only trusted clients can connect to the swarm.
 Since setting up and managing an PKI can be quite cumbersome, Docker ships with a built-in Certificate Authority that creates certificates when needed and rotates keys regularly.

- Docker 1.13 (January 2017), introduced Docker secrets, a way to
+### Docker Secrets
+When running an application in a secure manner it is basically inevitable to have some sort of secret.
+HTTPS should be standard and where there is a certificate there is a key.
+Secrets management becomes even more complex in distributed and cloud environments.
+That's were Docker Secrets fit in.
+Secrets were introduced in Docker 1.13 (January 2017) in order to

  1. provide a central management of secret data
  2. securely transmit secrets to specific containers